Fort Worth police investigate arrest caught on video

 'Worst piece of police work'

-Cedric Alexander, a municipal director of public safety in Georgia who was not involved in the Fort Worth case, watched the video Thursday evening and called the incident "the worst piece of police work I have ever seen."
+Cedric Alexander, a municipal director of public safety in Georgia who was not involved in the Fort Worth case, watched the video and called the incident "the worst piece of police work I have ever seen."

 Alexander said there is a "whole lot of protocol that is wrong" in the arrest, such as the officer not having backup at the scene.

 It's "very dangerous" for officers to make arrests by themselves, Alexander said.

 "He instigated that whole incident by being condescending to the woman about her son," Alexander said.
 "You can see it in his his posture and in his tone.
 That's what the people in the video are very sensitive to."